If you have a water or sewer emergency the on-call operator can be reached 24 hours a day at 970-513-3340

 In 2017 the Town performed semi annual samples(June and August) both in compliance with 90th percentile rule.
 June sample results did not exceed the EPA action level of 0.015 mg/L with the 90th percentile results at 0.007 mg/L. August results produced two of 20 samples with lead concentration above the EPA action level of 0.015 mg/L with the 90th percentile results at 0.009 mg/L. None of the samples exceeded EPA target levels for copper.

 The Town of Dillon distribution system and treatment facilities do not contain lead components.
 The water service lines to most building are made of copper, and soldered joints are not permitted outside the building.
 We have found that older plumbing with lead based solder (usually before 1988) and some faucets are typically the contributors to lead in finished water.

 Our water comes from Laskey Gulch and Straight Creek.
 The water is filtered with state of the art membranes by Evoqua Water Technologies MEMCOR® Ultrafiltration Systems.
 After filtration, chlorine is added to protect public health and fluoride is added to aid in the prevention of cavities.
 To view the USGS Straight Creek Stream Gauge

-View the Source Water Assessment by the state
+View the Source Water Assessment Plan (SWAP) by the state

 What is the cost of water compared to other commodities? click here